-Also known as a Drawstring Ring or Magic Ring, the Magic Loop is popular when working amigurumi.
+The Magic Loop (which is also called a Drawstring Ring, Drawstring loop, Crochet Magic Circle or Magic Ring) is a popular starting method when working amigurumi.
 With circular crochet, you will often make an amount of chains and join with a slip stitch to make a ring, but this can leave an unsightly hole – the magic ring allows you to close this hole creating a perfect circle!
-We’ve also included instructions for left-handed crocheters too, and if you need any more help with our video tutorial:
+We’ve also included instructions for left-handed crocheters too, and if you need any more help check out our video tutorial:

 To start a Magic Loop, don’t make a slipknot.
 Instead, make a loop with the yarn, leaving a tail around 10cm long.
 Make sure the tail end is on the bottom.